I’m a big seasonal eater.

 My lovely farm share sent us a ton of squash, so I decided to roast them.
 I recently learned that you can actually eat the skin on roasted squash.
 Cool, right?
-It goes soft and sticky and more importantly, you don’t have to peel the darn thing!
-Edible varieties (that I’ve tried) include butternut and acorn.
+It goes soft and sticky and more importantly, you don’t have to peel the darn thing first!

 So the next time you’re at the market, check out what seasonal veggies they have to offer.
 And if you’re feeling uninspired, email me.
 We’ll make dinner together!

 - 2 heaped tbsp. apricot jam or quince paste

 - salt & pepper

 - Line a baking sheet with parchment paper.

 - Slice the squash, un peeled, into wedges discarding the seeds.
 You should be able to get 16 wedges total.

 - Mix together the apricot jam, mustard, and olive oil and coat the squash with the glaze.